FluxAugur/disciplesofcode/source/_posts/2014-03-24-a-ruby-primer-part-1-setting-up-your-development-environment.markdown

 $ \curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```

-Once you have Ruby installed, you can verify your installation (and check the Ruby version) by opening up a Terminal window (OS X or Linux) or a Command Prompt (Windows) and typing the following command on your command line.
+Once you have Ruby installed, you can verify your installation (and check the Ruby version) by opening up a Terminal window (OS X or Linux) or a Command Prompt (Windows) and executing the following command on your command line.

 ``` bash Checking your Ruby version
 $ ruby -v